beeware/Python-Apple-support/README.rst

 The binaries support the `$(ARCHS_STANDARD_32_BIT)` set - that is, armv7 and armv7s.
 This should enable the code to run on iPhone 3GS, 4, 4s, 5 and 5s.

+This repository builds a packaged version of **Python 2.7.1**.
+Other Python versions are available by cloning other branches of the main repository.

 Quickstart
 ----------